Microwave Chocolate Mug Cake

 Mug Cake Basics

-• A mug cake is a single-serving cake made right in a mug and cooked in the microwave.
+• A mug cake is a single-serving cake mixed right in a microwave-safe mug and cooked in the microwave.

 Nine baking ingredients labeled in glass bowls on a white surface: cocoa powder, chocolate chips, butter, sugar, flour, egg, vanilla, baking powder, and water.

-• Butter: Adds rich flavor and keeps the cake moist.
+• Butter: Adds flavor and helps keep the cake moist.
 Melt it first for easy mixing.

 • All-purpose flour: Gives the cake its soft, sturdy texture.

-• Cocoa powder: Use unsweetened cocoa powder for the best deep chocolate flavor.
+• Cocoa powder: Use unsweetened cocoa powder for a deep chocolate flavor.

 • Water: Adds moisture.
-You can swap in milk for an even creamier texture.
+You can swap in milk to make the cake even richer.

-• Vanilla extract: Adds a hint of warm flavor that makes the chocolate shine.
+• Vanilla extract: Rounds out the chocolate flavor.
 Make homemade vanilla or buy good-quality vanilla.

 How To Make A Chocolate Mug Cake

-Get prepared, because this is going to be fast!
+Get ready, because this is going to be fast!

-Tip – I usually melt the butter first while grabbing the other ingredients.
+Tip – I melt the butter first while I grab the other ingredients.

 A beige mug containing a chunk of butter sits on a white marble surface.